zendesk/sunshine-conversations-cordova/README.md

 	cordova plugin add io-supportkit-sktcordovaplugin

-Then copy the [`supportkit-cordova.js`](https://github.com/supportkit/supportkit-cordova/blob/master/www/js/supportkit-cordova.js) file from the `www/js` directory of this repo into the `www` directory (or the directory of your choice) of your Cordova app.

-Then import the `supportkit-cordova.js` file in the `index.html` of your Cordova app:

-	<script type="text/javascript" src="supportkit-cordova.js"></script>

-**IMPORTANT**: This import must be made **AFTER** the import of `cordova.js`.
+You should now see supportkit-cordova.js and the SupportKitCordova source files in your project directory.

 ## Init SupportKit with appToken

 ### iOS

+In your javascript:

 	SupportKit.init({
     	"appToken" : "your-supportkit-app-token",
     	"conversationAccentColor" : "#FFFFFF" // optional, default is #00B0FF
 	});

-**IMPORTANT**: This call or any other SupportKit calls must be made **AFTER** the `deviceready` event of Cordova.
+**IMPORTANT**: This call must be made **AFTER** the `deviceready` event of Cordova.

-See [http://docs.supportkit.io/api/Classes/SKTSettings.html](http://docs.supportkit.io/api/Classes/SKTSettings.html) for init settings.
+See [http://docs.supportkit.io/api/Classes/SKTSettings.html](http://docs.supportkit.io/api/Classes/SKTSettings.html) for other init settings.

 ### Android

-Init SupportKit in the Application class, for example:
+Init SupportKit(natively) in the Application class, for example:

 	public class MainApplication extends Application {
 	    public void onCreate() {